coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

                mainly used in the ``FSets`` and ``FMaps`` libraries.

-You are advised not to put your own hints in the core database, but use one or several databases specific to your development.
+You are advised not to put your own hints in the core database, but use one or more databases specific to your development.

 .. _creating_hints: